jasonklutts/session-context-extractor-v2/README.md

 - Keep earned and spent on separate lines
 - Write money as: earned $X or spent $X (lowercase)
 - One fact per line where possible
+- Log silently — do not confirm or announce that something was logged unless asked

 RECALLING — when asked:
 When asked about past context, summaries, totals, or anything from memory, use the exec tool to run: